xxittysnxx/imdb-chart/README.md

 # Hierarchical Bar Chart

+This is a National Chengchi Univercity Data Visualization Project using concept of SRVis.

 https://observablehq.com/@d3/hierarchical-bar-chart@330

-View this notebook in your browser by running a web server in this folder.
-For
+View above link to the notebook in your browser by running a web server in this folder.
+For example:
-example:

 ~~~sh
 npx http-server